 Online Banking and Financial Accounts

 Online financial assets are pivotal in Texas divorces.
-Identifying and dividing these assets require careful scrutiny.
+Identifying and dividing these assets requires careful scrutiny.
 Bank statements and online transaction records play a key role.
 They provide a transparent view of a couple’s financial dealings.
 These details are crucial for a fair division of assets.

 Action | Reason |